liyansong2018/elfspirit/README.md

 [![ld](https://img.shields.io/badge/ld-3.31%20%7C%203.32-lightgrey)](#)
 [![license](https://img.shields.io/github/license/liyansong2018/elfspirit)](https://github.com/liyansong2018/elfspirit/blob/main/LICENSE)

 **elfspirit** is a useful program that parse, manipulate and camouflage ELF files.
-It provides a variety of functions, including adding or deleting a section, injecting a dynamic link library for binary static, deleting the section header table to increase the difficulty of reverse engineering, parse ELF like `readelf` and edit ELF like 010 editor.
+It provides a variety of functions, including parsing ELF like `readelf`, editing ELF like `010 editor`, adding section or segment, pathing ELF like `patchelf`, infecting ELF, deleting the section header table to increase the difficulty of reverse engineering.

-More details about static injection: [ELF Static Injection to Load Malicious Dynamic Link Library](https://violentbinary.github.io/posts/1-elf-static-injection-to-load-malicious-dynamic-link-library/).
-Tips: Only the readme on the project homepage will tell you the latest features of the tool, while other documents will not.
-But you might like [LIEF](https://github.com/lief-project/LIEF) and [libelfmaster](https://github.com/elfmaster/libelfmaster) more.
+**elfspirit is not just a replacement for these tools, it provides even more powerful functionality about ELF.
+Its ultimate goal is to help hackers easily edit every byte of ELF.**

+ Related work: You might like [LIEF](https://github.com/lief-project/LIEF) and [libelfmaster](https://github.com/elfmaster/libelfmaster) more.
 Compared to [patchelf](https://github.com/NixOS/patchelf), elfspirit provides a more flexible editing environment.
 ## Building

 **elfspirit** can be installed easily: